JMAConsulting/biz.jmaconsulting.mte/README.md

     * Authentication: Yes
     * SMTP Username: (from first step above, e.g. mail@yourorg.org)
     * SMTP Password: (copy and paste API Key from first step above, e.g. 12345678-abcd-1234-efgh-123456789012)
+    * Choose one or both of Transactional Emails and/or CiviCRM Bulk Mailings
+    * Ensure Enabled? is enabled
+    * Optional (not recommended): if you want a group of contacts to receive emails when a hard or soft bounce is received, select it as the Group to notify.
   * Click Save & Send Test Email
   * Note the value of the field Mandrill Post URL, for example by copying and pasting it into a file for use later in this setup.
   * Check that you received the test email.